How to get $1,000 into your emergency fund painlessly

-Weekly, or as you get paid, save 10 percent right off the top before you do one other thing with that paycheck.
+Weekly, or as you get paid, save 10% right off the top before you do one other thing with that paycheck.
 Can’t do it?
 I’m sure you can, but OK.
-Start with 5 percent or even 1 percent and build up from there.
-Just start.
+Start with 5% or even 1% and build up from there.
+Just start!

 This is going to be hard, but I know you can do it: Make feeding your emergency fund, whatever the amount, the very first bill you pay.